kratrim-intelligence/Face-Mask-Detector_COVID19-project/README.md

  reduce the number of multiplications which reduces the size and processing required.
 The size of MobileNet on disk is about 17MB only and it has 4.2 million parameters.

+ **Images in the 'test images' directory are used only for educational purposes.
+Their rights belong to their respective owners.